dma-graveyard/MaritimeCloudPortalTestbed/README.md

 ### Alternatively, skip the git-part

-Commit chamges and await build on jenkins.
+Commit changes and await build on jenkins.

 Log on to server and "reploy"